 Dehydration

 Olivine samples SC1-2 (the same sample that was partially hydrated according to the procedure described above) and Kiki (untreated) were dehydrated in increments using the vertical furnace used in previous dehydration experiments (Ferriss 2015), and oxygen fugacity was controlled with a mixture of CO and CO2.
 The partially hydrated sample SC1-2 was heated at 800°C for 1, 3, 7, 13, 19, 43, and 68 hours at an oxygen fugacity 10-16.5 bars, equivalent to NNO-2.6, where NNO is the nickel-nickel oxide buffer.
 Kiki was heated at 800°C for 1 and 8 hours; then 3, 6, 7, and 8 hours at 1000°C. All heating steps for Kiki were conducted at oxygen fugacity of NNO-2.6 except for the final step at 1000°C, which was conducted at relatively oxidizing conditions, NNO+2.
+The low fO2 at which most of the dehydration steps were carried out was unintentional.
 A summary of all experimental run conditions is provided in Table 1.

-FTIR
+FTIR Analyses of Treated Samples

 Before heat treatment and in between each heating step, samples were analyzed by polarized FTIR along 3 orthogonal traverses parallel to the three crystallographic directions in the uncut crystal (Figure 2).
 These analyses use the same conditions described above for estimating the initial water and were in all cases conducted with polarized radiation with the electric vector E || a.
 Quadratic baselines were drawn based on the curve of the spectrum of the untreated and/or the dehydrated sample, with typical wavenumber ranges of 3200-3700 cm-1.
 Each profile was normalized to the initial measurements to produce a ratio of the final to initial area A/A0 and scaled up to a true concentration based on the initial concentrations, A0, determined above.
-These “whole-block” concentrations represent the average concentration through the entire path of the infrared beam and could be used to determine diffusivities in all three crystallographic directions following the fitting procedure described below.
+These “whole-block” concentrations represent the average concentration through the entire path of the infrared beam and could be used to determine diffusivities in all three crystallographic directions following the fitting procedure described below (after Ferriss et al., 2015).